Meet Our Team of Coaches

 BIO IN PROGRESS

-Hoang Pham started his educational career as a Teach For America corps member placed at KIPP Empower Academy in South Los Angeles.
-He taught 1st and 4th grade, and served as Grade Level Chair and as an instructional coach on the Teacher Leadership Team.
-Early on in his teaching career, with the guidance of Dr. Letitia Davis (a former educator at CLAS Affirmation School), he worked alongside other teachers to implement culturally responsive curriculum in kindergarten, first, and second grade classrooms.
-At the start of his third year teaching, Hoang began working closely with Dr. Sharroky Hollie, who coached and sharpened his skills as a culturally responsive educator.
+Hoang Pham started his educational career as a Teach For America Corps Member placed at KIPP Empower Academy in South Los Angeles.
+He taught 1st and 4th grade, served as Grade Level Chair and as an instructional coach on the Teacher Leadership Team.
+Early on in his teaching career, with the guidance of Dr. Letitia Davis (a former educator at CLAS), he worked alongside other teachers to implement culturally responsive curriculum in kindergarten, first, and second grade classrooms.
+Shortly after, Hoang began working closely with Dr. Sharroky Hollie who coached and sharpened his skills as a culturally responsive educator.
 In 2015 he was selected for the Teacher Leader KIPP School Leadership Program, where his culminating research project focused on the impact that culturally and linguistically responsive teaching had on his students social and academic achievement.
-In his sixth year, he led a 7-part professional development series for 3rd year teachers which solely focused on Dr. Hollie's Culturally and Linguistically Responsive Teaching and Learning handbook.
-Hoang has facilitated multiple professional development sessions and sat on various panels regarding culturally responsive teaching with KIPP and Teach For America.
+Hoang has facilitated multiple professional development sessions and sat on various discussion panels regarding culturally responsive teaching and education policy.
 He is a recipient of the Teach For America Sue Lehman Excellence in Teaching Award, KIPP Harriet Ball Excellence in Teaching Award, as well as the first recipient of the KIPP Empower Award for Unwavering Commitment and Dedication.
-Mr. Pham received his B.S. in Political Science, minoring in Ethnic Studies and Business Administration, from the University of Oregon and his M.A.Ed. from Loyola Marymount University in Urban Education.
-He has an everlasting excitement to engage with incredible educators regarding the powerful tool of culturally responsiveness, and is incredibly grateful for the opportunity to do so.
+Mr. Pham received his B.S. in Political Science and Ethnic Studies from the University of Oregon, and his M.A.Ed. from Loyola Marymount University in Urban Education.
+He has an everlasting excitement to engage with talented educators regarding the powerful tool of CLR, and is incredibly grateful for the opportunity to do so.
 In addition to his work for The Center, he is currently pursuing his Juris Doctor degree at the University of California, Davis.
 Besides teaching, he loves dancing, auto racing, the Portland Trailblazers, traveling, and spending time with his wife Brooklynn.